navgurukul/newton/python/basic-definition/definitions-part-1.md

 ### Libaray
 There are inbuilt functions which are grouped together and placed in a common place called library.
 Each library performs specific operation.
 We can make use of these library to get the pre-defined block of codes instead of writing our own code to get those outputs by importing it in our program.
 Ex.
 Math, Random, etc.
 ### Directory
-The files and folders on a Linux system are arranged in what way is called a hierarchical directory structure.
+The files and folders on Linux system are arranged in what way is called a hierarchical directory structure.
 This means that they are organie in an areas on a hard disk in which files can be stored and organized.